Shohei Ohtani: 2021: Unanimous AL MVP

-On July 13, Ohtani made All-Star Game history again as the starting pitcher and leadoff designated hitter for the American League.
-After pitching a perfect first inning, he also became the first player in major league history to compete in the Home Run Derby and earn a win as the starting pitcher in the All-Star Game.
+On February 8, Ohtani agreed to a two-year $8.5 million contract with the Angels, avoiding arbitration.
+On June 23, he hit for himself as a pitcher and the second batter in the lineup with designated hitter rules in place, making it the first time in MLB history that an American League team chose not to use a DH while a National League team used one.
+On July 7, he hit his 32nd home run of the year, a solo shot off of Boston Red Sox starter Eduardo Rodríguez, passing Hideki Matsui's mark in 2004, for the most home runs hit during a season by a Japanese-born player in MLB.
+Ohtani became the first player to be selected as an All-Star as both a position player and a pitcher.
+Ohtani participated in the 2021 Home Run Derby on July 12.
+He lost to Juan Soto in the first round, but set a record for the most home runs in the Derby of at least 500 feet with six.

-Two-way season
+In the All-Star Game, he was the starting pitcher and leadoff designated hitter for the American League.

 On July 26, in his 15th pitching start of the season against the Colorado Rockies, Ohtani became the first pitcher in league history to register 100 strikeouts while holding a major-league-leading 35 home runs before the end of July, as no pitcher had ever recorded triple-digit strikeouts and added more than nine home runs in the same season.
 Additionally, in the same game, Ohtani became the first pitcher to throw a scoreless top half and record a hit, a RBI, a stolen base and a scored run while playing in an AL ballpark since Luis Tiant did so for the Minnesota Twins on April 26, 1970.